ga-curriculum/intro-to-html-lab/exercise/README.md

 1. Below the `nav`, create a `section` element.
 2. Inside the `section`, add:
    - An `h3` with the text "This section has a button!"
    - A `p` with the text "This is a button:", followed by a `button` with the text "Click me!" (the button should display **_inline_** and be on the same line as the text).
-The button does not need to preform any actions when clicked.
+The button does not need to perform any actions when clicked.

 ### Exercise 4: Create a section for an unordered list